ojaobruno/ojaobruno/README.md

 - 🌱 I'm new on the development world.
 - 📚 I’m studying Python, Java, HTML and CSS.
-- 🤔 I’m looking for help with knoledgement in programming.
+- 🤔 I’m looking for help with knowledgement in programming.
 - 😄 Pronouns: He/Him/His.